 Put nettles in boiling water and cook for 3min.
 Drain, cool and chop finely.

 Chop the onion and cook in olive oil until soft.

 Combine eggs, milk, salt and pepper, and whip lightly with a fork.

 Add the egg mixture to the pan with nettles.
 Cook until set, but soft.

 Put on a serving plate, cut into portions and serve with sour cream in a separate bowl to be added to taste.

-Nettle should not be consumed in pregnancy, by people with high blood pressure, those with a tendency to blood clotting, and those with conditions causing abnormal uterine bleeding.
-Raw nettle can upset kidneys.
-Nettle temporarily increases sensitivity to sun, so in the summer a sunscreen should be worn.
+Nettles should not be consumed in pregnancy, by people with high blood pressure, those with a tendency to blood clotting, and those with conditions causing abnormal uterine bleeding.
+This is because nettles have strong blood-clotting properties.
+In the past they were used to stop bleeding and to heal wounds.

 Raw nettle in large quantities can upset kidneys.

 Like many plants, including parsley and celery, nettle temporarily increases sensitivity to sun, so in the summer it is best to wear a sunscreen.

 Image credits: ‘another great spring vegetable’ (nettles in a colander) by benketaro.